• Roofline 1937-1945

 Nazis mit Hakenkreuzflaggen beim Richtfest im Truppenlager Belsen

-Topping-out ceremony at "Truppenlager Belsen" (Belsen Military Base), December 1935 © Stadtarchiv Bergen
+Topping-out ceremony at the Belsen Military Base, December 1935. © Stadtarchiv Bergen

-A large barrack complexes is located about two kilometres from today's memorial near the village of Belsen.
-The barracks were built between 1935 and 1937 as part of the Nazi regime's preparations for war.
+There is a large barracks complex near the village of Belsen, around two kilometres from the Bergen-Belsen Memorial.
+It was built between 1935 and 1937 as part of the Nazi regime’s preparations for war.

-In the 1930s, the "Wehrmacht" (German armed forces) set up several military training areas.
+The "Wehrmacht" (German armed forces) established multiple troop training grounds in the 1930s.
 One of them was in Bergen.

 Postkarte mit dem Motiv Hauptwache des Truppenlagers Belsen, 1936.

-Postcard of the main guard of "Truppenlager Belsen" (Belsen Military Base), 1936. © Sammlung Hinrich Baumann
+Postcard of the main guardhouse of the Belsen Military Base, 1936. © Sammlung Hinrich Baumann

-With an area of over 280 square kilometres, the Bergen military training area was the largest new construction project of its kind.
-The military training area was used to train armoured troops.
-Large barrack complexes for a total of 32,000 soldiers were built on the western and eastern edges of the extensive site.
+The Bergen military training area covered over 280 square kilometres, making it the largest new construction project of its type.
+It was used for training armoured units.
+Two big barracks complexes designed for a total of 32,000 soldiers were built at the eastern and western edges of the expansive training grounds.

 More about the history of Bergen-Belsen